Climate and Average Weather Year Round in Santa Ana California, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 25 to August 21, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 21, with an average of 8.5 kWh.
+The brightest month of the year in Santa Ana is June, with an average of 8.4 kWh.

 The topography within 2 miles of Santa Ana contains only modest variations in elevation, with a maximum elevation change of 131 feet and an average elevation above sea level of 107 feet.
 Within 10 miles contains only modest variations in elevation (1,749 feet).
 Within 50 miles contains very significant variations in elevation (10,062 feet).